-- To select a menu or a menu item, use the tab key and the keyboard arrow keys and then press enter, or use a pointing device to select the item. - To scroll up and down, select the up arrow or the down arrow in the upper-right corner of the screen, or use the up arrow key or the down arrow key on the keyboard. - To close open dialog boxes and return to the main Computer Setup screen, press esc, and then follow the on-screen instructions.
+- To select a menu or a menu item, use the tab key and the keyboard arrow keys and then press enter, or use a pointing device to select the item. - NOTE: On tablets without keyboards, you can use your finger to make selections. - To scroll up and down, select the up arrow or the down arrow in the upper-right corner of the screen, or use the up arrow key or the down arrow key on the keyboard. - To close open dialog boxes and return to the main Computer Setup screen, press esc, and then follow the on-screen instructions.